Protein:

 We have provided 2 different marinade options for the chicken.
 Both are packed with flavor.
 The first marinade uses commonly found ingredients for those that do not want to purchase the authentic Peruvian pepper pastes.
 Even though it is lacking that final degree of authenticity, it is in no way lacking in flavor, and this marinade was our kids favorite.

-For this version of marinade you will need black pepper, oregano, cumin, mustard powder, white wine vinegar, rosemary, lime juice, and a dark beer such as a stout.
-Chop the rosemary and combine all of the marinade ingredients.
+For this version of marinade, you will need black pepper, oregano, cumin, mustard powder, white wine vinegar, rosemary, lime juice, and a dark beer such as a stout.
+Simply, chop the rosemary and combine all of the marinade ingredients.
+The marinade flavors in this version are fantastic but is has a slightly milder flavor profile compared to the authentic marinade.

 The second marinade is a bit more authentic and will likely require a trip to a Latin grocery or ordering the Peruvian pastes online.
-For this marinade you will need black pepper, cumin, mustard powder, garlic cloves or garlic squeeze, Panca paste, Aji Amarillo paste, soy sauce, vinegar, dark beer (such as a stout), lime juice, and Huacatay (black mint) paste.
+For this marinade you will need black pepper, cumin, mustard powder, fresh garlic cloves, Aji Panca paste, Aji Amarillo paste, soy sauce, vinegar, dark beer (such as a stout), lime juice, and Huacatay (black mint) paste.
 These pepper pastes are very common in Peruvian dishes including our Peruvian Anticuchos de Pollo: Peruvian Chicken Skewers and Lomo Saltaldo.
-You will also need some of these pastes for the Aji Verde so we recommend buying them.
+You will also need some of these pastes if making homemade Aji Verde greren sauce so we recommend buying them.
 Most are available on Amazon and I have included links above.

 The marinades make enough to season 4 Cornish game hens or about 2 roasting chickens.
 Both recipes are easily doubled if you want to roast more chickens.

-Remove the Cornish hens from their packaging and pat dry.
-In a bowl of large bag, cover the chickens with the marinade.
-Use your finger to try to get some of the marinade under the skin of the breasts and thighs.
+Remove the Cornish hens from their packaging and pat dry with paper towels.
+In a large bowl or large Ziplock bag, cover the chickens with the marinade.
+For best results, use your finger to try to get some of the marinade under the skin of the breasts and thighs.
 Marinate the chickens overnight in the refrigerator.

 Roasting the Peruvian chicken

-Remove the Cornish game hens from the marinade and place onto your rotisserie skewer.
+When you are ready to cook the Peruvian rotisserie chicken, remove the chicken or Cornish game hens from the marinade and place onto your rotisserie skewer.
 If desired, you can truss the chicken, but it is not absolutely necessary.

 Preheat your grill or smoker to 300 degrees.
-We like to roast the chicken over a mild fruit wood like apple or cherry, but you can use your favorite.
+Cooking the chickens over hot coals at medium high heat helps to achieve that perfectly crispy skin, while keeping the meat tender and juicy.
+We like to roast the chicken over a mild fruit wood like apple or cherry, but you can use your favorite or use pecan or hickory for a stronger flavor.

 Cook the chicken until the internal temp in the thickest part of the breast and thigh is 165 degrees.
-This typically takes about 1.5 hours but can vary quite a bit so start checking after about 1 hour.
+This typically takes about 1.5 hours but can vary quite a bit so start checking the internal temperature of the chicken with an instant read thermometer after about 1 hour.
+If the dark meat reaches a higher temperature before the chicken breasts, that is ok.
+Dark meat is actually better when cooked to 180-190 degrees.

-We like to baste the chicken with the remaining marinade about every 15 minutes for the first hour.
+During cooking, we like to baste the chicken with the remaining marinade about every 15 minutes for the first hour.
 The marinade is a source for cross contamination so be sure you cook the chicken at least 30 minutes after the last time you baste.
-You can also bring the excess marinade to a boil prior to basting to kill off any food borne organisms.
+You can also bring the rest of the marinade to a boil prior to basting to kill off any food borne organisms.

-If you are looking for more rotisserie recipes, be sure to check out this Brazilian Picanha.
-It is our families absolute favorite way to cook this flavorful cut of beef: Rotisserie Picanha.
+If you are looking for more rotisserie recipes, be sure to check out this Brazilian Rotisserie Picanha, Grilled Brazilian Fraldinha, Spanish Cochinillo Asado: Roast Suckling Pig.

 Finishing the Peruvian Roast Chicken

-When the chicken is finished cooking, carefully remove the skewer from the grill.
+When the chicken is finished cooking, carefully remove the rotisserie skewer from the grill.
+Move the chicken to a cutting board and tent with aluminum foil.

 Let the chicken rest for about 5 minutes before removing from the skewer.

-At this point, you can serve the Cornish game hens whole, with a side of the Aji Verde.
-We, however, prefer to halve them.
-To halve the chickens, simply cut along the spine with some heavy duty kitchen shears, then cut through the breast bone to separate the halves.
+At this point, you can serve the Cornish game hens whole, with a side of the creamy aji verde green sauce.
+We, however, prefer to halve the Cornish game hens.
+To halve, simply cut along the spine with some heavy-duty kitchen shears, then cut through the breastbone to separate the halves.
+If you cooked whole chicken, you could also serve as halves or quarters, on break the chicken down into individual chicken pieces.

-Plate the chicken with some cilantro and the Aji Verde, and prepare to dig into some of the most flavorful, juicy chicken you have ever had.
+Plate the Peruvian-style chicken with some cilantro and the Aji Verde Sauce.
+Traditionally the roast chicken is served with rice or French fries.
+Fried plantains or yucca, saltado, fresh or grilled vegetables or Peruvian Papas a la Huancaina also pair well with homemade pollo a la brasa.
+Prepare to dig into some of the most flavorful, juicy chicken you have ever had.

 Thank you for taking the time to visit our blog.
 If you tried and enjoyed our recipe, please share with others and please leave us a comment and review.
 We also love to see your pics so don’t forget to tag us @Carne_Diem_Culinary or #CarneDiemBlog.
 To be notified of future recipes please follow us on Facebook, Instagram, or Pinterest, or sign up for our e-mail notifications.
 Until next time, Carne Diem!